GoogleChrome/developer.chrome.com/site/en/docs/devtools/accessibility/reference/index.md

 ### View the source order of elements on screen {: #source-order }

 The elements on the page don't always appear in the order they are in the source.
-If you don't consider their perspective, this might confuse users who depend on assistive technology to navigate the web.
+This might confuse users who depend on assistive technology to navigate the web.

 To view and debug the source order on your website: